 When our dogs spend so much time asleep, it’s hard to tell if it’s due to medical issues.
 If you can’t rule out normal factors like age, Dr. Antin says to look for other signs.
 For example, if your dog isn’t as active as he used to be, plus he’s not eating as much but is gaining weight, that might be hypothyroidism or another metabolic issue.

-Basically, if you think your dog is sleeping more than usual, look for other signs that something might be wrong.
+Basically, if you think your dog sleeps all day, look for other signs that something might be wrong.
 Then, head to your veterinarian for a checkup.

 On the flipside, sometimes a dog might not get enough sleep.
 “I have patients with respiratory issues like sleep apnea, or who are too overweight to breathe well, that aren’t getting enough sleep, ” Dr. Antin says.
 “That can lead to chronic fatigue and low energy levels.”
 However, Dr. Antin says, those cases are really rare.